 Best Airbnb in Montreal: The Rustic Chic

-Spacious and stylish, this three-bedroom apartment in Montreal’s Le Plateau neighbourhood is the best Airbnb in the city.
+Spacious and stylish, this three-bedroom apartment in the Le Plateau neighbourhood is the best Airbnb in Montreal.

 Great for a small family or a group of friends, this conveniently located apartment features a fully equipped kitchen, unlimited wifi, and a large private balcony.
 Enjoy a clean and comfortable home just minutes from the action.